algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/core/algorand-client.md

 The signature for the calls to send a single transaction usually look like:

-`algorand.send.{method}(params=TxnParams, send_params=SendParams) -> SingleSendTransactionResult`
+`algorand.send.{method}(params: {ComposerTransactionTypeParams} & CommonTxnParams & SendParams) -> SendSingleTransactionResult`

 - To get intellisense on the params, use your IDE's intellisense keyboard shortcut (e.g. ctrl+space).
-- `TxnParams` is a union type that can be any of the Algorand transaction types, exact dataclasses can be imported from `algokit_utils`.
-- `SendParams` a typed dictionary exposing setting to apply during send operation.
+- `{ComposerTransactionTypeParams}` will be the parameters that are specific to that transaction type e.g. `PaymentParams`, `see the full list`
+- `CommonTxnParams` are the [common transaction parameters](#transaction-parameters) that can be specified for every single transaction
+- `SendParams` are the [parameters](#transaction-parameters) that control execution semantics when sending transactions to the network
-- `SendSingleTransactionResult` is all of the information that is relevant when [sending a single transaction to the network](../transaction#transaction-results)
+- `SendSingleTransactionResult` is all of the information that is relevant when [sending a single transaction to the network](../transaction)

 Generally, the functions to immediately send a single transaction will emit log messages before and/or after sending the transaction.
-You can opt-out of this by passing `suppress_log=True` in `SendParams`.
+You can opt-out of this by passing `suppress_log=True`.

 ### Composing a group of transactions

-You can compose a group of transactions for execution by using the `new_group()` method on `AlgorandClient` and then use the various `.add_{Type}()` methods on [`TransactionComposer`](../../advanced/transaction-composer) to add a series of transactions.
+You can compose a group of transactions for execution by using the `new_group()` method on `AlgorandClient` and then use the various `.add_{type}()` methods on [`TransactionComposer`](../../advanced/transaction-composer) to add a series of transactions.

 ```python
 result = (algorand